A sturdy pair of gardening shoes provide structure and keep your feet dry while landscaping or working in your garden.

 What to Look for in a Gardening Shoe

+Rubber is the gold standard for keeping feet dry and happy.
+"Material that’s naturally water-repellent, like rubber, keeps moisture out, reducing the chances for blisters and discomfort," says Witz.
 If you aren't planning to wear socks, choose a material like molded resin or polyurethane, which may be more breathable than leather or traditional rubber.
-(Hunter, for example, recommends wearing socks with its rubber shoes and boots.)
 Ventilation holes can also help since they allow air to flow through the shoe, preventing moisture and odor from building up.

 What is a gardening shoe?

 A gardening shoe is a sturdy, waterproof shoe with a sole that gives you extra traction to prevent you from slipping on wet soil, grass, or pavers.
-Gardening shoes are easy to take on or off so you can do quick gardening task without spending your time lacing up boots.
-Some gardening shoes are meant to be worn in warm or hot weather, others are insulated so they not only keep your feed dry but also warm in chilly weather.
-If you do a lot of shoveling, which involves pressing down on the shovel with your foot, the rubber sole of the gardening shoe does not offer the same protection against pressure as rugged work boots would.
+Gardening shoes are easy to take on or off so you can do quick gardening tasks without spending your time lacing up boots.
+Some gardening shoes are meant to be worn in warm or hot weather, others are insulated so they not only keep your feet dry, but also help keep your feet warm in chilly weather.
+If you do a lot of shoveling, which involves pressing down on the shovel with your foot, the rubber sole of a gardening shoe does not offer the same protection against pressure as rugged work boots would.

 Do you wear socks with gardening shoes?